-News Science Hurricanes Are Getting Stronger, Just as Climate Scientists Predicted By Melissa Breyer Editorial Director Hunter College F.I.T., State University of New York Cornell University Melissa Breyer is Treehugger’s editorial director.
-She is a sustainability expert and author whose work has been published by the New York Times and National Geographic, among others. our editorial process Melissa Breyer Published May 18, 2020 Updated May 18, 2020 01:29PM EDT CC BY 2.0.
-NASA Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices Nearly 40 years of hurricane satellite imagery suggests that global warming is fuelling stronger storms.
+News Science Hurricanes Are Getting Stronger, Just as Climate Scientists Predicted By Melissa Breyer Melissa Breyer Editorial Director Hunter College F.I.T., State University of New York Cornell University Melissa Breyer is Treehugger’s editorial director.
+She is a sustainability expert and author whose work has been published by the New York Times and National Geographic, among others.
+Learn about our editorial process Updated May 18, 2020 01:29PM EDT This story is part of Treehugger's news archive.
+Learn more about our news archiving process or read our latest news.
+CC BY 2.0.
+NASA Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices News Archive Nearly 40 years of hurricane satellite imagery suggests that global warming is fuelling stronger storms.
 Rising seas, longer droughts, more devastating wildfires ... many are the grim predictions that climate scientists have been warning may come courtesy of a warming planet.
 Of hurricanes scientists have suggested they will become slower moving and stronger – making for a one-two punch as storms linger and compound the destruction.
 The idea is that hurricanes feed off the energy that warmer water provides.
 The hurricanes of late certainly seem worse than ever; but is that just an anecdotal assumption?
 Humans do tend to do that.
 But alas, analysis of satellite imagery from the past 40 years suggests that global warming has increased the chances of storms reaching Category 3 or higher.
 Hurricane Harvey over North America in 2017 from GOES-16.
 UW-Madison SSEC/CC BY 2.0 “The trend is there and it is real,” says James P. Kossin, a researcher with the National Oceanic and Atmospheric Administration (NOAA) and lead author of the study.
 “There’s this remarkable building of this body of evidence that we’re making these storms more deleterious.”
 The research was a collaboration between the NOAA National Center for Environmental Information and the University of Wisconsin-Madison Cooperative Institute for Meteorological Satellite Studies.
 The team looked at global hurricane data from 1979 to 2017, and used analytical techniques to create a uniform data set with which to identify trends.
 They concluded that in just about every part of the world where hurricanes form, their maximum sustained winds are getting stronger.
 "Through modeling and our understanding of atmospheric physics, the study agrees with what we would expect to see in a warming climate like ours," says Kossin.
 "A warming planet may be fueling the increase," notes the University of Wisconsin.
 A visible light image of Hurricane Irma in 2017 from GOES-16.
 UW-Madison SSEC/CC BY 2.0 Kossin's previous research has delivered other discomforting news about hurricanes.
 In 2014, he concluded that hurricanes are traveling farther north and south, extending the range for which coastal populations may be at risk.
 In 2018, he showed that hurricanes are moving more slowly across land due to changes in Earth's climate, leading to increased flooding and destruction.
 "Our results show that these storms have become stronger on global and regional levels, which is consistent with expectations of how hurricanes respond to a warming world," says Kossin.
 The study, "Global increase in major tropical cyclone exceedance probability over the past four decades," was published in Proceedings of the National Academy of Sciences.